Joiry/HSL_Carp/Part_01b.md

 <bring in command history and wilcards from 2a to this lesson>

 That's all for today.
-Next class we'll get into more advanced manipulation of files.
+Next class we'll get into more advanced manipulation of files with more specialized shell tools.